dPhish/Documentation/modules/do/attacks.md

 ***
 ### Attacks Features

-- **Attacks Details** A comprehensive information bar is situated above the attacks, displaying essential details such as the attack name, GUID, Description, Actor, Author Name, Type, Tactic, Technique and available actions for further management
+- **Attacks Details** A comprehensive information bar is situated above the attacks, displaying essential details such as the attack name, GUID, Description, Actor, Author Name, Type, Tactic, Technique and available actions for further management.

     1. **Name** The name of the attacks.